AnicetusCer/pex/README.md

 ## Legal

 - Licensed under the [PEX Attribution License (PAL)](./LICENSE).
-- This application uses `ffprobe` from the FFmpeg project.
-If you redistribute the binary with ffprobe bundled, include FFmpeg’s required notices.
 - IMDb ratings are fetched via the OMDb API; please respect their usage terms and attribution requirements.
 - Plex is a registered trademark of Plex, Inc. This project is an independent client that reads the Plex DVR database.
 - Additional third-party notices are listed in [`NOTICE`](./NOTICE).